GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Results

 \subsection{Two-Sample Classifier Metric}

-While by-eye comparisons of the outputs of CNF are useful, they are necessarily qualitative, as well as limited to one or two dimensions.
+While by-eye comparisons of the outputs of the upsampling methods are useful, they are necessarily qualitative, as well as limited to one or two dimensions.
 For a more quantitative, full-phase-space test of the quality of the generative models, we turn to a novel neural classifier test.

 The ideal metric to judge the quality of a generative model would be the Neyman-Pearson (NP) optimal binary classifier between reference and generated samples.
 The classifier output would be monotonic with the likelihood ratio between the reference and generated distributions.
 If the two follow the same probability distribution (i.e.~$p_{\mathrm{ref}}=p_{\mathrm{gen}}$), the NP-optimal classifier would be maximally confused, i.e.~the area under the receiver operating characteristic curve (AUC) of the classifier would be 0.5.
 Conversely, the higher the AUC, the worse the generative model is at modeling the underlying probability distribution of the data.